diegomais/node-js-design-patterns/CONTRIBUTING.md

 ## To do

 - [ ] **Create a Monorepo with Yarn Workspaces**: In this project we have different domains in each Design Pattern and using a monorepo with Yarn Workspaces we could separate each Design Pattern into different modules.
+- [ ] **Add problem solve and not just pattern**: Design Pattern is a solution that help to resolve one or more problems.
+It will be interesting to shown for each implementation what problem is solved.
+For example state machine for product where state depends on some conditions.

 ## Styleguides